ng-alain/delon/docs/scaffold.en-US.md

 **src/app/delon.module.ts**

-For the @delon series of module import collections, all modules are imported by default, and you can use the [Optimization] (/docs/performance) section to further optimize on demand.
+For the @delon series of module import collections, all modules are imported by default, and you can use the [Optimization](/docs/performance) section to further optimize on demand.

 **src/styles/_alain-custom-variables.less**